The-Bestest/MED5-Data/README.md

 ## Thresholds

-The estimates of the thresholds can be found in `thresholds.csv`.
+The estimates of the thresholds can be found in `thresholds.csv`. (analysed in https://github.com/The-Bestest/CleanVillainousPreprocessor)

 `StartThresholdEstimate` is the the estimation of the threshold set from the first 5 trials.
 `MainThresholdEstimate` is the estimation of the threshold from the rest of the trials.